Daniel-KM/Omeka-S-module-Thesaurus/README.md

 TODO
 ----

-* Manage terms as a full resources, separetly from items (like Annotation).
+* [ ] Manage terms as a full resources, separetly from items (like Annotation)?
-* Manage representation when a term belongs to multiple thesaurus?
+* [ ] Manage representation when a term belongs to multiple thesaurus?
 Probably useless with association.
-* Implement a tree iterator in representation, plugin and helper.
+* [ ] Implement a tree iterator in representation, plugin and helper.
-* Uninstall vocabulary and resources templates in not used.
+* [ ] Uninstall vocabulary and resources templates if not used.

 Warning